suleimanovs/insider/Writerside/topics/android/saved-state-handle-under-the-hood.md

 @MainThread
 public fun <T> T.enableSavedStateHandles() where T : SavedStateRegistryOwner, T : ViewModelStoreOwner {
     ...
-    // Add the SavedStateProvider used to save SavedStateHandles
-    // if we haven't already registered the provider if (savedStateRegistry.getSavedStateProvider(SAVED_STATE_KEY) == null) {
+    if (savedStateRegistry.getSavedStateProvider(SAVED_STATE_KEY) == null) {
         val provider = SavedStateHandlesProvider(savedStateRegistry, this)
         savedStateRegistry.registerSavedStateProvider(SAVED_STATE_KEY, provider)